Linus Galleries, Los Angeles Art Shows

 2014 Artist Interview Series

-Linus Gallery of Los Angeles presents our second interview!
-The Artist Interview Series is a new blog featuring contemporary Linus artists from a variety of different practices and backgrounds.
+Linus Gallery, representing Los Angeles Contemporary Art as well as International art and artists, presents our third interview.
+The Artist Interview Series is a new blog featuring Linus artists from a variety of different practices and backgrounds.
 The blog aims to be an enjoyable read, sharing insight into the artist’s creative process and workspace, as well as their view of the world around us.
-This week we feature Lorraine Bubar, whose process of papercut artworks we find truly fascinating and unique.
+This week we feature talented illustrator Amelia Langford and her thoughts on drawing, the natural world, and the extreme detail of both.

 1) Please tell us your name, artistic practice of choice, and location in the world.